hotdogee/django-blast/sphinx_doc/dashboard.md

 ## Registration <a name="Registration"></a>

-Guests access the registration form from the *Register/Login* link in the top bar of the Home Page which is a persistent navigation element, found in most pages.
+Guests access the Registration form from the *Register/Login* link in the top bar of the Home Page which is a persistent navigation element, found in most pages.

 The Registration form contains the following text input fields: